EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 "genuine due process implications arising under federal law" with respect to Justice Benjamin's failure to recuse himself.

-Four months later --- a month after the petition for writ of certiorari was filed in this Court --- Justice Benjamin filed a concurring opinion.
+Four months later---a month after the petition for writ of certiorari was filed in this Court---Justice Benjamin filed a concurring opinion.
 He defended the merits of the majority opinion as well as his decision not to recuse.
 He rejected Caperton's challenge to his participation in the case under both the Due Process Clause and West Virginia law.